Emma Martin

 My academic research focuses on reconstituting the museum roles and representations of Tibetans and Tibetan material culture past and present.
 I do this through the analysis of the historical record, namely colonial-era museums and archives and embedded, collaborative, practice-led research and critical reflection on contemporary museological practice.
 Specifically, I ask why museum-based framings of Tibet have remained largely untouched by the well-established processes of recovering and exposing the contested histories of colonial-era museum collections and how through contemporary museum practice Tibetans can address a lack of Tibetan agency in museum decision-making, both concerning the collecting of Tibetan objects, the representation of Tibet and the governance and management of museum and heritage spaces.
 With these questions in mind, I co-convene the international Tibetan Materiality Network, which brings together researchers from Europe and Asia for the purpose of sharing and collaborating on Tibetan and Himalayan materiality-based research.

-I have published several articles and book chapters on Tibet-related colonial collecting, colonial-era Tibetan diplomatic gift exchange, and the challenges of representing contemporary Tibet in museums.
-I am currently writing a monograph called, The Dissident Museum: Oppositional Curating at the Tibet Museum based on the curatorial practices developed during the Tibet Museum project.
+I have published edited volumes, several journal articles, and chapters on Tibet-related material culture, including colonial collecting, colonial-era Tibetan diplomatic gift exchange, and the challenges of representing Tibet in contemporary museums.

 Memberships of committees and professional bodies